KentenRoth/100DaysOfCode/README.md

 # 100DaysOfCode

+I apologize for spelling and grammer issues.
+For some reason Grammarly is not working with github.

 This repo will be used to keep track of my progress during my 100 days of code journey.
 I want to continue learning to code and also use this to help me hold my self accountable.
 I know I will miss days along the way due to things coming up or happening.
 I want to use this journey to help improve my chances of finally changing into a career that I enjoy.

 Goals: